Furaha/vagrant/README.md

 # QuickStart

-`git clone git@github.com:furaha/vagrant && vagrant up`
+`git clone git@github.com:furaha/vagrant && cd vagrant &&  vagrant up`

 This will clone the vagrantfile and bootstrap script